alaffin12/stackedit/Caught by Stradh.md

 * Stradh is a powerful ruler, a god-king of sorts.
 However he draws his power from someone or something else.
 * Vistani are not free, per se, but they have some liberty owing to some ancient agreement between the Vistani and Stradh when he was a mortal.
 The Vistani are allowed to travel to and from Barovia, although they can never leave it behind forever.
 * The people of Barovia hate the Vistani for this freedom.
 That is why Vistani mostly keep to themselves and stay out of the towns.
 * There is a repository of ancient knowledge away to the south, near the snowy and shadowed peak of Mount of Storms, which Barovians call Mount Ghakis.
+It is a forbidden place for the Vistani, but One of Life might know more.

+If the players seek the Fortune Teller One of Life she will peer into their future:
+> "You are not meant to be here.
+You are outsiders, trapped.
+But not prisoners, not part of his game.

 One of Life